-Relay switch modules are used as high voltage AC switches by connecting a signal and DC power supply to it.
-These modules are made up of a relay (the ‘heart’), screw terminal connectors, a resistor, diode, capacitor, transistor and LED.
+Relay switch modules are used as high-voltage AC switches using DC power.
+It is made up of a relay, screw terminals, a resistor, diode, capacitor, transistor and LED.

 Table of contents